cznewt/robophery/docs/source/doc/arch/architecture.rst

 ..
 Bieliková, Mária; Krajcovic, Tibor (2001), "Ambient Intelligence within a Home Environment", ERCIM News (published October 2001) (47)

-A typical context of ambient intelligence environment is a Home environment (Bieliková & Krajcovic 2001).

-The basic architectural setup consists of time-series database, user dashboard and event-driven control engine.
+The basic architecture setup consists of time-series database, user dashboard and event-driven control engine.
 This setup can be further expanded by machine learning services.
 Actual RoboPhery application is writtern in Python code compatible with MicroPython used on less expensive microcontrollers.